wrightmat/dnd-eberron/_ref/Monsters and Combat.md

 - **Undying Hunger**.
 The tomb creature can perceive each creature within 30 feet of them who isn’t a Construct or an Undead, as if the tomb creature had blindsight.

 ##### Underground
+You can create an underground version of an existing creature by adding one or more of the following traits to their stat block:

+- **Fungal Infestation**.
+The underground creature is covered in layers of poisonous fungi.
+They have immunity to poison damage.
+The first time the underground creature takes damage on a turn, each creature within 5 feet of them takes PB poison damage.
+- **Shadow Blend**.
+While in dim light or darkness, the underground creature can take the Hide action as a bonus action.
+- **Underground Senses**.
+The underground creature gains one of the following senses: darkvision out to a range of 300 feet, tremorsense out to a range of 120 feet, or blindsight out to a range of 60 feet.

 ##### Underwater

 ##### Urban
 You can create an urban or sewer version of an existing creature by adding one or more of the following traits to their stat block:

 - **Low-Light Senses**.
 The urban creature gains blindsight or darkvision out to a range of 60 feet.
-- Used to Filth.
+- **Used to Filth**.
 The urban creature gains resistance to poison damage and immunity to the poisoned condition.
 If the creature already has resistance to poison damage, they gain immunity to poison damage instead.
-- Of Unusual Size.
+- **Of Unusual Size**.
 If the urban creature is Small or Tiny, their size increases to Medium and their Hit Dice type changes to a d8.
 This gives them 1 extra hit point per Hit Die if originally Small, or 2 extra hit points per Hit Die if originally Tiny.

 ### References

 * 4e mechanics for monster roles
-* Flee!
-Morals book from MCDM (monster roles, and traits based on environment)
+* "Flee, Morals!" book from MCDM (monster roles, and traits based on environment)
 * https://www.giffyglyph.com/monstermaker/grimoire/2.1.2/en/making_monsters.html (stats and traits based on role)
 * https://www.gmbinder.com/share/-Lyr4Z6BYE3OCJDK6mr9 (traits based on role)
+* https://www.cottageofeverything.com/blog/special-traits-for-dnd-monsters (traits based on creature type)
 * https://theangrygm.com/return-of-the-son-of-the-dd-boss-fight-now-in-5e/ (Paragon monsters)
 * https://www.reddit.com/r/DMAcademy/comments/75frby/monster_roles_in_combat/
 * https://donjon.bin.sh/5e/monsters/